|

 1815.

-the Chester and Stoke-on-Trent District of the Methodist Church) where
+the Chester and Stoke-on-Trent District of the Methodist Church.
+That

-meetings are held and there is an office.
+meetings are held there and they have an office.

 The church is properly known as the